 Basement.
-A story partly or fully underground. and having more than one-half of its height above the ground level grade.
+A story partly or fully underground.

 Bathroom.
 A room containing a toilet and a sink, and also may include bathing facilities (tub and/or shower).

 Bay window.
 A large window, or set of windows, the top of which projects outward from the wall of a building and the bottom of the window(s) return into the wall above the floor.